Import & export tags

 If you want to use the template to edit existing tags, you should export your current tag dictionary to the template, make edits (and add new rows for any new definitions), save and import.
 Your changes will override the former tag properties saved in the app.

-Import new tag definitions
+Import new tags

 - From the Tags view, click the Import taskbar icon to open this pop-up: